 For the glaze:

-• 30 ml lemon juice, hot
+• 30 ml lemon juice, warm

 • 2 tablespoons of sugar

-• icing sugar to decorate
+• Icing sugar to decorate

 Preparation

-1. Preheat the oven to 180 ºC, without air, heat up and down.
+1. Preheat the oven to 180ºC, without air, heat up and down.

-8. With a sharp knife or with the help of a mandolin, cut the lemon and orange into thin slices, and carefully place them on the surface of the dough, making sure that they do not sink into it.
+8. With a sharp knife or with the help of a mandolin, cut the lemon and orange into thin slices, and carefully place them on the surface of the dough, making sure they do not sink into it.

 12. Let's prepare the glaze: in a saucepan, heat the lemon juice over low heat (you can also do it in a bowl in the microwave) and stir with the sugar until dissolved.